irq8/trackercat/README.md

 ### Google Earth Tips

 Part of the appeal when it comes to GPS forensics is navigating across maps and viewing GPS history in real time.
-So, commence the fun…
+So, commence the funâ€¦

 Feel free to hit the "Play Tour" button at the bottom the Places panel (looks like a triangle).
 This is a minute long time waster that makes for nice eye candy during presentations.